pwjazz/sqins/README.md

   // To return everything, you could have done this: result.toList

+  // To get just the first row, use the firstOption method val first: Option[Long] = result.firstOption

   // The resulting list doesn't depend on the database Connection }